lipp/login-with/README.md

 - `/mixer` - login with Mixer account (if configured through env variables)
 - `/linkedin` - login with LinkedIn account (if configured through env variables)
 - `/instagram` - login with Instagram account (if configured through env variables)
+- `/spotify` - login with Spotify account (if configured through env variables)
 - `/strava` - login with Strava account (if configured through env variables)
 - `/logout` - logout and clears the respective cookies